techrahulG/mageento_1_setup/README.md

-# mageento_1_setup
+# magento_1_setup
 Dockerfile and Docker-compose.yml file for magento 1
-#Dockerfile
+# Dockerfile
 # Dockerfile start with FROM Tag which is allow to pull image
 FROM centos:7
-# RUN tag is use to run command inside the image you have pulled
+#RUN tag is use to run command inside the image you have pulled
 RUN yum install -y net-tools
 RUN yum update -y
 RUN yum install -y  https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm